LaunaG/LaunaG/README.md

 ⚡ **Fun facts...**

 - My first exposure to programming occurred in the 5th or 6th grade, when I stumbled across a ThinkQuest website allowing users to draw geometric shapes in Logo with a turtle icon.
 It was fun and addictive!
 A precursor of things to come.
-- I pivoted into tech from a nontraditional background in the humanities and am passionable about making the field more accessible and inclusive.
-One day, I am interested in exploring digital/computational humanities projects.
+- I pivoted into tech from a nontraditional background in the humanities and am passionate about making the field more accessible and inclusive.
+One day, I hope to explore digital/computational humanities projects.